theeddieh/api-server/README.md

 3. `dietary_restrictions`
 4. `favorite_ingredients`

-These four tables work together to model a simple version of a Yummly user with some taste preferences, dietary restrictions, and allergies.
+These four tables work together to model a simple version of a ****** user with some taste preferences, dietary restrictions, and allergies.
 The DB will enforce a few constraints like not allowing duplicate allergies for a given user, but not much else.